HubertPiotrowski/poker-bot/README.md

 Error Handling and Logging

-• Standardize error handling by leveraging centralized logging mechanisms (for instance, using Python’s logging module) to produce consistent, actionable logs.
+• Standardize error handling by leveraging centralized logging mechanisms (for instance, using Python's logging module) to produce consistent, actionable logs.

 • Ensure that exceptions in critical paths are captured and reported with sufficient context.